 With a little tartare sauce to tip them into and salt and pepper to taste, they make a very good meal.
 You can use this simple cooking method to make a great tasting lunch on the riverbank or lakeshore.

 Baits and Spinners

 It is also a good fish to target from an angling perspective as it readily takes spinners and natural baits like worms and maggots.
 They will also take a feathered lure or nymph.
 Many believe that red lures are most effective.
 Popular spinners for these hard fighting fish include small blade spinners like Mepps and Jensen, small Rapalas, and small Zed spinners.

 Some anglers regularly target perch.
 You must have a freshwater fishing license from Fish & Game New Zealand if you want to catch them.

 More on the Redfin Perch

-The English Redfin or Perch is, without doubt, our most underrated of all freshwater species.
+The English Redfin or Perch is, without a doubt, our most underrated of all freshwater species.
 It is a fine fighter, is firm ﬂeshed and absolutely superb eating.
-Perhaps it’s rather localised distribution and subsequent lack of exposure is responsible for its diminutive popularity, or perhaps it is the fact that juvenile Perch are ridiculously easy to catch and in the wrong environment multiply rapidly resulting in an abundance of stunted fish all eager to line up for worm, spinner or fly.
+Perhaps its rather localised distribution and subsequent lack of exposure is responsible for its diminutive popularity, or perhaps it is the fact that juvenile Perch are ridiculously easy to catch and in the wrong environment multiply rapidly resulting in an abundance of stunted fish all eager to line up for worm, spinner or fly.
 I am pleased to say large Perch is a different proposition altogether.

 Although aggressive to tackle most flies or spinners, no matter how gaudy, the biggest of Perch is no fool.
 Clearwater conditions, heavy footfalls and bumbling anglers seldom ever find the real Perch anglers quarry.
 How absurd it seems that here in the South Island of New Zealand this magnificent species grows to world-class size yet it remains little known and much less fished for.